bluss/bluss.github.io/_posts/2016-03-28-a-gemmed-rabbit-hole.markdown

 it to the experts!
 It seems I couldn’t resist the attraction.

 Someone mentioned [BLIS][blis], and I fell into the rabbit hole.
-It’s a really interesting linear algebra implementation, some of its specifics also fit [ndarray][ndarray] better than regular [BLAS][blas] does, so I had to keep reading.[^1]
+It’s an interesting linear algebra implementation, some of its specifics also fit [ndarray][ndarray] better than regular [BLAS][blas] does, so I had to keep reading.[^1]